isralduke/warmup/_posts/2010-10-25-learning-difficulties-economist.md

 title: On &ldquo;Learning Difficulties&rdquo; by The Economist
 date: 2010-10-25 00:00:00 Z
 excerpt: I was taught by my professors and mentors that I should never detract from the legibility of the message.
+Hm, new information?
 images:
 - image:
     alt: Written sample of old Latin alphabet.